mspnp/aks-baseline/11-validation.md

 # End-to-end validation

 Now that you have a workload deployed, the [ASP.NET Core sample web app](./10-workload.md), you can start validating and exploring this reference implementation of the [AKS baseline cluster](./).
-In addition to the workload, there are some observability validation you can perform as well.
+In addition to the workload, there is some observability validation you can perform as well.

 ## Validate the web app